danialhbma/ITP-SE12-Power-Monitoring/eclipse-mosquitto-docker/README.md

-# Setting Up Eclipse-Mosquitto
+# Setting Up Eclipse-Mosquitto in Google Cloud
+All steps performed in VM instance shell CLI.
 If setting up Eclispe-Mosquitto docker image for the first time perform steps (1) to (6).
 Else just run (1) and (5) if docker image not up.

 1. cd to directory containing docker-compose.yml file
 	* docker-compose file used will use two ports, 1883 and 9001 for eclipse-mosquitto container image.
 	* Port 1883: This is the default port for MQTT communication.
 MQTT clients connect to the broker using this port to publish and subscribe to MQTT topics.
 It is a TCP-based port where MQTT messages are exchanged between clients and the MQTT broker.
 Port 1883 is used for native MQTT communication.